hujhax/austin-improv-wiki/The 2015 Out of Bounds Comedy Festival.md

 The festival ran from from Tuesday 9/1/13 to Monday 9/7/13.

-This discontinued the festival tradition of having an annual roast.
+This discontinued the festival tradition of having an annual roast, but did include the traditional all-star *[[Maestro]]*.

 ## Acts
 ### Local Improv and Sketch Acts